 The 50-Miler Award, given by the National Council, BSA, may be earned by members of unit or council contingent groups.
-Requirements for this award include: hiking at least 50 miles and performing a 10-hour conservation project (3 hours or more will be earned at Philmont and the remaining hours in your council).
-All 12-Day Philmont itineraries meet the distance requirement, and a new itinerary includes enough conservation project time to earn the award at Philmont.
-The award is secured through your local council service center.
+Requirements for this award include hiking at least 50 miles and performing a 10-hour conservation project.
+A minimum of 3 hours will be earned at Philmont and the remaining hours can be completed with your home unit or council.
+All 12-Day Philmont itineraries meet the distance requirement, and several itineraries includes enough conservation program time to earn the award at Philmont.
+The award may be ordered through your local council service center or from the Tooth of Time Traders.